enriqc3/3240-Control-Flow/README.md

 	.cfi_def_cfa_register 6
 ```

 is the creation of `main()`'s stack frame and we can ignore it.
+Ignore it for all following examples.
 The first
 relevant line of code is:

 ```assembly